avielrs/avielrs.github.io/_posts/2020-07-08-Intro-Market-Basket-Analysis.md

 - Common Baskets: combinations of products that are often bought together

 ## Setting up Market Basket Analysis
-Let's now review the theory behind Market Basket Analysis and the steps needed to process a data.
+Let's now review the theory behind Market Basket Analysis and the steps needed to process a dataset.

 ### Step 1: A list of transactions